Sharing is caring!

 (tourist favorite, social gathering, and boasts more than 3000 beers.
 You can’t miss this one!)

 You’ll find that a lot of people come to Brussels for just one or two days.
 It’s an easy stopover location because it’s easy to get to a lot of different places from Brussels.
-My friend and fellow travel blogger did a housesit near Brussels and wrote this awesome article about why you should stay in Brussels for more than one day.
+For more of what to do in Brussels, Belgium, my friend and fellow travel blogger did a housesit near Brussels and wrote this awesome article about why you should stay in Brussels for more than one day.
 She also provides ten things to do while you’re there.
 It helped me while I was in Brussels and I want to extend the additional information to you all too.

 Thanks for reading my Brussels Guide and I hope you find it helpful for your next trip.
 If you’ve been to Brussels and think I should include something else, comment below so I can add it to the list.
 I love getting tips from other travelers and locals alike.
 If you are going to Brussels soon, what are you most excited about?
 Comment below!